blumelume/Python-UniversalShell/README.md

 Validate function

 -> !!
-You do not need this function if your command doesn`t take any arguments !!
+You do not need this function if your command doesnt take any arguments !!
   This function needs two arguments. (e.a.: def exampleValidate(c, inp): ) The input being an array of the parsed user input.
 The first index (inp[0]) is the command, the rest of the array are the entered arguments.